SystemsApproach/private5g/software/scale.rst

-which node runs the Ansible client and the Kubernetes control plane (this is the node you ssh into and invoke Make targets and ``kubectl`` commands); the third block designates the worker nodes being managed by the Ansible client; and the last indicate which nodes constitute the nodes run the gNBsim workload generator (gNBsim scales across multiple Docker containers, but these containers are **not** managed by Kubernetes).
+which node runs the Ansible client and the Kubernetes control plane (this is the node you ssh into and invoke Make targets and ``kubectl`` commands); the third block designates the worker nodes being managed by the Ansible client; and the last block indicate which nodes run the gNBsim workload generator (gNBsim scales across multiple Docker containers, but these containers are **not** managed by Kubernetes).
+Note that having ``master_nodes`` and ``gnbsim_nodes`` contain exactly one/common node is what triggers Ansible to instantiate the Quick Start configuration.

-You will need to modify ``hosts.ini`` to match your target deployment.
+You need to modify ``hosts.ini`` to match your target deployment.
 Once you've done that (and assuming you deleted your earlier Quick Start configuration), you can re-execute the same set of targets you ran before: